-The best method of leakage testing before connecting any Dupline® modules is to use an insulation tester (min.
-500 V) to verify a resistance higher than $100.000 \text{ k}\Omega$.
+The best method of leakage testing before connecting any Dupline[®] modules is to use an insulation tester (min.
+500 V) to verify a resistance higher than 100.000 k Ω .

-1.2.3.3 Dupline Cable Routing
+1.2.3.3 Cable Routing

 The Dupline® cable is a signal cable and it should, therefore, be routed as such.
 This means that it is better to keep it separate from power cables, high energy noise sources such as contactors, switched inductive loads etc. However, if there are no other alternative possibilities, the routing of Dupline ® cable may pass close to power cables.
+Should the power cables be very noisy, we suggest using shielded cables.